 (Here’s the link for the match on the WWE Network: http://network.wwe.com/video/v31294203?contextType=wwe-show&contextId=wrestlemania&contentId=66743884&watchlistAltButtonContext=series )

 Sequels, who’d have them?
 Of course, there’s Terminator 2, Aliens, Godfather II…but those are the chosen few.
 There’s a great chance of disappointment when you watch a sequel, especially if the predecessor was something special.
 Some may call the first WrestleMania match between The Undertaker and Shawn Michaels as the greatest match ever (I’m one of those people.
-And the 100 Best Matches…List agrees with me.
-It’s #1!).
+And the WWE Network’s 100 Best Matches…List agrees with me.
+It’s #1!
+Click here for my review).
 How could they possibly follow it up?
 At WrestleMania XXVI, the rematch was set: The Streak vs Career, Undertaker vs Shawn Michaels…

 Losing to The Undertaker at WrestleMania 25 was a massive blow to HBK.
 He wanted to end ‘Taker’s legendary streak.
 He vowed to win the Royal Rumble 2010 to fight The Undertaker at ‘Mania XXVI, as ‘Taker was the World Champion.
 However, he lost the Rumble.
 ‘Taker refused to fight him.
 At the following PPV, Elimination Chamber 2010, HBK caused ‘Taker to lose the title.
 ‘Taker was a little bit more than upset, and accepted the rematch offer from HBK.
 There was one condition: Shawn Michaels’ career had to be on the line.
 HBK accepted…